GuilhermeCCunha/next-films/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Routes

+_/_ - homepage displays a list of movies that are currently in theatres

+_/movies/genre/[genreID]_ - page that displays movies based on the given genre

+_/movies/search?name=[movieName]_ - page that displays movies based on searches for their original, translated and alternative titles

+_/movie/[movieID]_ - page that displays details about the movie

+_/favorites_ - page that displays a list of favorite movies

 ## Learn More

 To learn more about Next.js, take a look at the following resources: